tfachada/thesist/README.md

 ThesIST (pronounced "desist") is an unofficial Master's thesis template for Instituto Superior Técnico written in Typst.

-This template fully meets the official formatting requirements as outlined [here](https://tecnico.ulisboa.pt/files/2021/09/guia-disserta-o-mestrado.pdf), and also attempts to follow most unwritten conventions.
+By default, this template fully meets the official formatting requirements as outlined [here](https://tecnico.ulisboa.pt/files/2021/09/guia-disserta-o-mestrado.pdf), and most unwritten conventions are followed.
 Regardless, you can be on the lookout for things you may want to see added.

 PIC2 reports with a thesis-like format are also supported, with options to change or hide some parts.